 We’ll start by noting that the 50mm f/1.8 STM technically is an EF lens, but it’s fully compatible on EF-S cameras with an 80mm equivalent and we are writing it up in that context.
-At just over $100, this prime lens is terrific for people photos: it’s sharp, fast, focuses well, and weighs just 4.6 ounces.
+At $125, this prime lens is terrific for people photos: it’s sharp, fast, focuses well, and weighs just 4.6 ounces.
 That’s a winning formula in our book.

 What are the shortcomings of the Canon 50mm f/1.8 STM?
 As a prime, it’s not as versatile as a zoom that covers a much broader variety of focal lengths.
 And although the build quality is good, the lens is constructed mostly of plastic including the mount.
 But for portraits on EF-S cameras, you won’t find a better value.
 For even better low light performance and bokeh, try the pricier Canon 50mm f/1.4.

 See the Canon 50mm f/1.8 STM